otrv4/otrv4/otrv4.md

 the size of the fingerprint in the "Secret Information" section of OTRv3 ([3]) should be 64 bytes in size.

-Lastly, OTRv4 uses Ed448 as the cryptographic primative.
+Lastly, OTRv4 uses Ed448 as the cryptographic primitive.
 This changes the way values are serialized and how they are computed.
 To define the SMP values under Ed448, we reuse the previously defined generator for Cramer-Shoup: